The Volti Audio Story

 Using money I earned from selling sports cards at the age of fourteen, I bought a used pair of Klipsch La Scala speakers from my local Klipsch/McIntosh dealer and dragged them down into my basement bedroom.
 I didn’t realize it at the time, but owning a pair of La Scalas at such a young age framed my audio sensibilities for the rest of my life.
 I heard MUSIC from those speakers.
 They were exciting and powerful, and being able to own a pair was the coolest thing I could think of.
 I was hooked on ‘hi-fi’ at that early age, and from then on, horn speakers would be the only speakers for me.

-Later I traded in the La Scala’s for Klipschorns and enjoyed the same immense power and incredible dynamics for many years.
+Later I traded in the La Scala’s for Klipschorns and enjoyed an even higher level of power and incredible dynamics for many years.
 But as I matured as an audiophile, I became increasingly aware of the inherent shortcomings in the design and construction of these iconic beasts.
 The shortcomings became more and more of an issue for me, and as time wore on, I found myself listening to my speakers out of ‘duty’ rather than for the enjoyment of listening to music.

 Anyone with an interest in audio will have read about horn-loaded loudspeakers and the polarizing affect they have on listeners and audio reviewers.
 Some love them and cannot imagine life without the effortless dynamics and life-like presence they can conjure.
 That was me!
 No other loudspeaker topology can match the dynamic freedom, air-moving capability, and vitality of a big horn.